 IFSD's ask to FNCFS agencies and First Nations

-IFSD is seeking approximately 10 FNCFS agencies and 10 First Nations to serve as representative case studies for Phase 3.
+IFSD is seeking approximately 10 FNCFS agencies and 10 First Nations to serve as representative research collaborators for Phase 3.

-Over the course of the project’s 1.5-year timeline, case studies will be asked to periodically share information (e.g., financial, operations), review materials (e.g., software tools), and share knowledge with IFSD during in-person meetings (in accordance with public health guidelines).
+Over the course of the project’s 1.5-year timeline, research collaborators will be asked to periodically share information (e.g., financial, operations), review materials (e.g., software tools), and share knowledge with IFSD during in-person meetings (in accordance with public health guidelines).
 IFSD suggests identifying a liaison person for this project to facilitate communication.

 1) Define representative sample of FNCFS agencies and First Nations.
 Prepare capital needs assessment.